Early life of Joseph Stalin: Tiflis Seminary: 1893–1899

-In July 1893, Stalin passed his exams and his teachers recommended him to the Tiflis Seminary.
+In July 1893, Stalin passed his exams, and his teachers recommended him to the Tiflis Seminary.
 Due to his impoverished circumstances, the seminary would provide Soso with the best, well-rounded education he could ever hope to achieve.
 Keke took him to the city, where they rented a room.
-Stalin applied for a scholarship to enable him to attend the school; they accepted him as a half-boarder, meaning that he was required to pay a reduced fee of 40 roubles a year.
+Stalin applied for a scholarship to enable him to attend the school; they accepted him as a half-boarder, meaning that he was required to pay a reduced fee of 40 rubles a year.
 This was still a substantial sum for his mother, and he was likely financially assisted once more by family friends.
 He officially enrolled at the school in August 1894.
 He joined 600 trainee priests, who boarded in dormitories containing between twenty and thirty beds.
-Stalin was set apart by being three years older than most of the other first year students, although a number of his fellow students had also attended the Gori Church School.
+Stalin was set apart by being three years older than most of the other first-year students, although a number of his fellow peers had also attended the Gori Church School.
 At Tiflis, Stalin was again an academically successful pupil, gaining high grades in his subjects.
-Completion of the seminary course required a variety of subjects including Russian literature; secular history; mathematics; Latin; Greek; Church Slavonic singing; Georgian Imeretian singing; and Holy Scripture.
-As students progressed, they were taught more concentrated theological subjects such as ecclesiastical history; liturgy; homiletics; comparative theology; moral theology; practical pastoral work; didactics; and church singing.
+Completion of the seminary course required a variety of subjects, including Russian literature; secular history; mathematics; Latin; Greek; Church Slavonic singing, Georgian Imeretian singing; and Holy Scripture.
+As students progressed, they were taught more concentrated theological subjects such as ecclesiastical history, liturgy, homiletics, comparative theology, moral theology, practical pastoral work, didactics, and church singing.
 To supplement his income, he sang in a choir, with his father sometimes asking him for his earnings.
-During the holidays he would return to Gori to spend time with his mother.
+During the holidays, he would return to Gori to spend time with his mother.

 Tiflis was a multi-ethnic city in which Georgians were a minority.
 The Seminary was controlled by the Georgian Orthodox Church, which was part of the Russian Orthodox Church and subordinate to the ecclesiastical authorities in St. Petersburg.
 The priests employed to work there were largely reactionary, anti-semitic, Russian nationalists.
 They banned the speaking of Georgian by pupils, insisting that Russian be used at all times.
 Stalin was however proud to be Georgian.

-He continued writing poetry, and took several of his poems to the office of the newspaper Iveria ("Georgia").
+He continued writing poetry and took several of his poems to the office of the newspaper Iveria ("Georgia").
 There, they were read by Ilia Chavchavadze, who liked them and ensured that five were published in the newspaper.
 Each was published under the pseudonym of "Soselo".
 Thematically, they dealt with topics like nature, land, and patriotism.
 According to Montefiore, they became "minor Georgian classics", and were included in various anthologies of Georgian poetry over the coming years.
 Montefiore was of the view that "their romantic imagery was derivative but their beauty lay in the delicacy and purity of rhythm and language".
 Similarly, Robert Service felt that in the original Georgian language these poems had "a linguistic purity recognised by all".